 between

-Louisville Gas and Electric Company/Kentucky Utilities Company (“Company”)
+Kentucky Utilities Company (“Company”)

 and

-(“Counterparty”)
+Enron North America Corp. (“Counterparty”)

 Dated ______________

 A. In Section 1.2 insert “a recorded” before the word telephone in the second line.
 Insert the word “recorded” before the word telephonic on the fifth line.

+B. In order to clarify the intentions of both Parties in Section 1.3 deleted the third sentence in its entirety and replace it with the following:

+“If there are any material differences between timely sent Transaction Confirmations governing the same transaction, then the oral agreement reached under Section 1.2 shall be controlling and satisfy the statute of frauds.”

-Add the following sections as 1.4 and 1.5:
+C. Add the following sections as 1.4 and 1.5:

 1.4 Each Party shall at its expense, maintain equipment necessary to regularly record Transactions on Transaction Tapes and retain Transaction Tapes in such manner as to protect its business records from improper access; provided neither Party shall be liable for any malfunction of equipment or the operation thereof in respect of any Transaction WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT, OR CONCURRENT, OR ACTIVE OR PASSIVE.
 No Transaction shall be invalidated should a malfunction occur in equipment regularly utilized for recording Transactions or retaining Transaction Tapes or the operation thereof, and in such event, the Transaction shall be evidenced by the written and computer records of the parties concerning the Transaction made contemporaneously with the telephone conversation.

 Each party consents to the recording of the telephone conversations of their respective personnel in connection with this Contract.
 Each party waives on its own and its employees’ behalf further notice of such recording, and each party further commits to notify its employees of such recording and to obtain any necessary consent of such employees.
-The parties agree not to contest or assert a defense to the validity or enforceability of telephonic Transactions entered into in accordance with this Contract under laws relating to (a) whether certain agreements are to be in writing or signed by the party to be thereby bound. or (b) the lack of authority of any employee of the party if the employee name is stated in the Transaction Tape (provided, however, if a Party provides the other Party with a list of those of its employees that are exclusively authorized by the Party to enter into a Transaction, then the Party shall be able to challenge the authority of any of its employees other than such listed employees).
+The parties agree not to contest or assert a defense to the validity or enforceability of telephonic Transactions entered into in accordance with this Contract under laws relating to whether certain agreements are to be in writing or signed by the party to be thereby bound.

 D. Replace Section 2.6 with the following: